Multi-award-winning author (novelist, playwright, screenwriter, poet), editor, lecturer. Born and raised in the Outer Hebrides.

 'Molly the Greyhound Attends a Poetry Reading' - poem and video in The Island Review.

-Gaelic and English poems in recent editions of Northwords Now.
+Gaelic and English poems in recent editions of Northwords Now and Poetry Scotland, and haiku in various international literary journals.

 Short stories and poems in recent editions of annual New Writing Scotland book (Association for Scottish Literary Studies).